 Shredding Cooked Chicken: Uses the cookie paddle attachment and takes just a few seconds!

-Use The Dough Hook For Meatloaf: (can also use the paddle) The result is a finer textured meatloaf that holds its shape well.
+Use The Dough Hook For Mixing Meat: (can also use the paddle) The result is a finer textured meatloaf (and meatballs) that holds its shape well.

 Dump In All Dry Ingredients At Once: (instead of incrementally) No more fussing with trying to add scoops of flour!

-Brown Ooze Around The Drip Ring: (alternative fix to leaking grease mentioned above) Turn on Speed 10 for 2 minutes then wipe up any oil.
+Brown Ooze Around The Drip Ring: (alternative solution to leaking grease mentioned above) Turn on Speed 10 for 2 minutes then wipe up any oil.

 Roll It On Marbles: (comment from January 7, 2009) Remove the 5 rubber feet at the bottom and replace them with marbles.
 Rest on a dry sponge to avoid it sliding off counter.

-DIY Fixes: Covers a few issues such as oil leaking, overheating, working with non-KitchenAid recipes and overkneading.
+DIY Repairs/Solutions: Covers a few issues such as oil leaking, overheating, working with non-KitchenAid recipes and overkneading.

-Easy Pulled Pork: Cut meat into 2 pound pieces (removing excess fat & the bone first) and use the dough hook for 20-30 seconds at a time.
+Easy Pulled Pork: (link no longer available) Cut meat into 2 pound pieces (remove excess fat & bone first) and use the dough hook for 20-30 seconds at a time.

 Hand Painted Designs Gallery: No tutorials here but wow! these are too beautiful not to share.
 Lots of inspiration if you’re planning a makeover.